SteveShelnanMa/Sovereign_Default/README.md

 # Replicate_Arellano2008
-Replicate the figure 2, 3, 4 of the paper Arellano(AER, 2008)
+Replicate the figure 2, 3, 4 of the paper Arellano(AER, 2008) with python